ovh/docs/pages/platform/ai/gi_02_concepts_data/guide.en-gb.md

 - **Read Write Delete** (shorten by `RWD`): you have full access to your data in your job or notebook.
 You can therefore write, modify, add or **delete** data in this container.

-*When to attach a volume in read-write `RWD`?*
+*When to attach a volume in read-write-delete `RWD`?*

 The purpose of the **read-write-delete** permission is to be able to modify and **delete** the contents of the object container.

 > [!warning]
 >
-> After the synchronisation phase, your data deleted from your notebook or job will be permanently deleted.
+> After the synchronisation phase, your data deleted from your notebook or job will be permanently deleted in the Object Storage.

 > [!primary]
 >